 During 2014, the OCS has played two concerts in ‘Dias da Música’ in CCB, Lisbon, one of them having Jan Lisiecki, a young pianist highly praised by the critics, as soloist.
 It has also embraced the project ‘Música em Comunidade’ (Music in the Community), a set of unprecedented cultural actions developed in collaboration with several entities, which offered music to hospitalized children and adults, as well as to their healthcare takers, at the Hospitals of Beja, Faro, Huelva and Setúbal, and to the ‘Estabelecimento Prisional de Faro’ (the prison of Faro).

 At the 2014 “Festival Caixa a Sul” (previous “Festival Caixa Geral de depósitos”), the OCS presented a jazz programme with Joana Machado, and fado with Gisela João.
 At the 2015’s festival the orchestra joined Vitorino and Janita Salomé in the project “Clássico EnCante”, in which traditional music and Cante from Alentejo were mixed with classic sonorities, and presented the programme “Uma Viagem Mediterrânica” with the tenor Carlos Guilherme.
 In October, 2014, the OCS performed at the Sala do Senado da Assembleia da República (Senate Room of the Portuguese Parliamentary Assembly) and, after invitation of the Mexico Embassy, shared the stage of the Tivoli BBVA theatre with Kátia Guerreiro in an unparalleled concert.
 The orchestra joined Kátia Guerreiro once more in a concert at the 2015 Festival Internacional de Música de Marvão and at the Festival Caixa a Sul 2016, and also staged performances such as the opera “Rita” by Donizetti in co-production with all'opera - Itinerant Opera Company, the “Matrioska” ballet in co-production with Companhia de Dança do Algarve, and “The Swan Lake” by Tchaikovsky by invitation of the Companhia Nacional de Bailado.
+In 2017, among other partnerships that remained, OCS strengthened the alliance with Fado by re-sharing the stage with Kátia Guerreiro and performing, for the first time, with Fado singer Camané.

 The OCS has recently been directed by invited conductors such as António Saiote, Christopher Bochmann, Eduardo Álvarez, Jean-Marc Burfin, Jan Wierzba, John Avery, José Eduardo Gomes, Maxime Tortelier, Melani Mestre, Patrycja Pieczara, Pedro Neves, Piotr Sulkowski, Rui Pinheiro, Samuel Draper and Vasco Pearce de Azevedo.
 In 2015, the orchestra also counted with the collaboration of the soloists Bruno Borralhinho, Gonçalo Pescada, António Rosado, Cristina Nóbrega, Rui Baeta, Carlos Monteiro, Carolina Figueiredo, Job Tomé, Sara Afonso, Daniel Hart, Bárbara Barradas, Marina Pacheco, Cátia Moreso, João Terleira, Joana Vieira, João Bettencourt da Câmara, Vasco Dantas, Pedro Meireles, António Saiote, Horia Vacarescu, Gilles Apap, and the Câmara Lisboa Cantat Choir and Coral Ossónoba Group.